 John’s parents were very active in the church when he was growing up, and John professed faith in Christ at a very young age.
 He struggled as a young man to follow Christ, but at the age of 22, he was greatly helped by a teacher at church who exhorted him to root out worldliness and follow Christ with heart, soul, and mind.
 By the grace of God, John did.
 John and Jane have been at Mount Vernon since 2003.
 They have two adult children.
 John has been a deacon and teacher.

 In June of 1966, at a Campus Crusade for Christ conference in California, Jim became a Christian.
-His priorities changed overnight.
-Jim spends his days teaching, counseling, and mentoring junior high school students at the Heiskell School.
-At Mount Vernon, as the Director of Adult Sunday School Ministries, he regularly encourages our teachers.
-Jim is married to Connie and they have five grown children.
+His life was transformed and his priorities changed overnight.
+Jim spends his days teaching, mentoring, and coaching high school students at the Whitefield Academy.
+At Mount Vernon, as Chairman of the Elders, he has an opportunity to lead and encourage the church’s elder body in their shepherding role.
+Jim is married to Connie, and they have five grown children and 14 grandchildren.

 Rick was raised in church and was baptized around age 12, believing that he had accepted Christ.
 But his life in college and early adulthood reflected a lack of true repentance and submission to Christ.
 In early 1983, in a business meeting, an old friend shared the Gospel with him, and God turned an ordinary meeting into a life-changing event.
 Rick says, “Our God is faithful and never gives up on us, never stops loving us, and my life is my proof of that.”
 Since coming to MVBC in 1985, Rick has served as a preschool teacher, Sunday School Director, Deacon, Equipping Matters teacher, and on several committees.